s-victor/TinyPedal/docs/customization.md

 Set custom garage status text which shows when driver is in garage.

     show_tyre_compound
-Show tyre compound index (front/rear).
+Show tyre compound symbols (front and rear) that matches specific tyre compounds defined in `compounds.json` preset.

     show_pitstop_count
 Show each driver's pit stop count and penalty count if available.
 Note, when a driver accumulates one or more penalties, this column will show the number of penalties in negative value with purple (default) background to distinguish from number of pit stops.